nervosnetwork/docs/docs/getting-started/run-node.md

 ```
 </details>

 If you see the response above, you have successfully installed CKB.
-You can try to [start a CKB node](#run-ckb) now.

-## Run CKB
-Here you will learn about how to start a CKB node.

-### Configurations
+## Configurations
 You can generate the default configuration files for connecting with our testnet with the following command.
 It will make a workshop folder called `ckb-testnet` and the generated files will be in this folder:
 ```bash
 ckb init -C ckb-testnet --spec testnet && \